Convertir De Milla A Km

 1. Using the Conversion Factor Directly: The Most Accurate Approach

 This method involves direct multiplication using the conversion factor.
-To convert miles to kilometers, simply multiply the number of miles by 1.60934.
+Here's the thing — to convert miles to kilometers, simply multiply the number of miles by 1.
+60934.

 Formula: Kilometers = Miles × 1.60934